 Wanda currently serves on the Steering Committee of Lake Kidz Biz.
 Formerly she served on the boards of Lake Communicators (holding the positions of President and Treasurer), the American Marketing Association (Cleveland Chapter)where she held the positions of Hospitality and Programming chairs, United Way of Lake County, Lake County Council on Aging and Chamber of Commerce Executives of Ohio.

-In her spare time Wanda enjoys reading, needlework, attending arts events and most importantly spending time with her family and friends.
+In her spare time Wanda enjoys reading, needlework, attending arts events and most importantly spending time with family and friends.

 (440) 951-7500 x104